stefanbesler/struckig/README.md

 </p>

 This repository ports [pantor/ruckig](https://github.com/pantor/ruckig) to Structured Text to bring open-source powered Online-Trajectory-Generation to TwinCAT 3.
-Only the Community Version of Ruckig is ported and pro features are not available.
-Struckig itself is dual licenced, you can use the source code provided here accordingly to GPLv3.
-If you want to use this commercially and not disclose your own source code, Struckig is also available with a custom licence.
+Only the Community Version of Ruckig is ported and pro features are not available. **Struckig itself is dual licenced, you can use the source code provided here accordingly to GPLv3.
+If you want to use this commercially and not disclose your own source code, Struckig is also available with a custom licence**.
 In the latter case, contact [me](mailto:stefan@besler.me).

 # Porting progress